dvcorreia/greenscale/README.md

 </p>

 <div align="center">
-<p>This IoT platform makes greenhouse monitoring has easy has ever been.
+<p>This platform makes greenhouse and plant monitoring has easy has ever been.
-It provides smart scalability, depending on your needs.
-The platform provides interfaces through REST and MQTT.
+It provides smart scalability and interfaces through REST and MQTT.
-The platform also provides the end-user with data visualization and monitoring through a web application.
+The platform also provides a data visualization and monitoring web application.
 </p>
 </div>

 ## Wiki

-The documentation can be consulted [here]().
-There you will find information from first steps to system architecture design choices.
+The [documentation]() can be consulted [here]().
+There you will find all the information you need to understand and get going with the platform.

 ## Context

-This platform was developed has the final project for the [Programming for IoT applications]() subject taught at __Politecnico di Torino__.
-The project took about two months of full daily work.
-At the starting of the project I only knew [ReactJS](https://reactjs.org/), Javascript and code based projects management skills, so all the technology user in this project was ether researched or learned in the classes.
+This platform was developed has the project for the [Programming for IoT applications]() subject taught at __Politecnico di Torino__.
+The project took about two months.
+At the starting of the project I only add knowledge in [ReactJS](https://reactjs.org/), Javascript and code based projects management skills, so all the technology used in this project was either researched or learned in the classes.

 ## Status

 The project is definitely __not ready for production__.
-The platform is incomplete and it not will be supported.
+The platform is incomplete and will not be supported.
 There are a lot of lose ends that need to be improved and it's too much work for one person alone.
-Feel free to improve and contribute to the project, but take in account that this platform is public for learning purposes.
+Feel free to improve and contribute to the project, but take in consideration that this platform is public for learning purposes.

 ## License